 Liam bristled.
 He knew this wasn’t a date, but did this other fellow know that?
 If not, he was definitely taking too many liberties here.
 He cleared his throat and offered a polite but firm smile again.

 Tobias nodded pertly and laid the menus on the table at last.
 “Oh, anyway, enough about me.
 I’ll bring you a glass of the house Riesling while you have a look at the menu.”
-He stalked away, less happy than he’d been when they first greeted them.
+He stalked away without a smile.

 Jennifer frowned as she unfolded the cloth napkin and smoothed it across her lap.

 Oh, maybe he had been the one to take too many liberties.
 It’s not a date, and they’re obviously old friends.
 Why did he have to be rude like that?
 Ugh, this is why he preferred to stay locked in his office as often as he possibly could.
 He needed a way to get back in Jennifer’s good graces to show he meant no harm.